Tkinter Button

 )Code language: Python (python)

-The command of the button is assigned to a lambda expression that closes the root window.
+The button’s command is assigned to a lambda expression that closes the main window.

 The following program shows how to display an image button.
 To practice this example, you need to download the following image first: